obaskly/AiTextDetectionBypass/README.md

 You can Try the Other tool as well https://github.com/obaskly/AiDetectionBypass

+## 🛑 Disclaimer

+This script automates text paraphrasing but is *NOT responsible for the quality or accuracy of the output*.
+Please review and verify results independently.

 ## 🔥 Features

 - Automated Paraphrasing: Automatically paraphrase long articles by breaking them into chunks.